Shell Centre: Functions and occupation of the buildings

+Redevelopment of the Upstream Building

-In 2004, a planning application was approved to convert the lower floors of the Upstream Building courtyard and the former staff cafeteria into a shopping centre, and to construct a contrasting new glazed office building on the Podium Site to the south, which is currently a paved open space.
-The sculptures would be relocated.
+In 2004, a planning application was approved to convert the lower floors of the Upstream Building courtyard and the former staff cafeteria into a shopping centre, and to construct a contrasting new glazed office building on the Podium Site to the south, which was then a paved open space above underground car parking.

-In 2009, staff working in the building were notified of a proposal to redevelop much of the site whilst leaving the tower intact.
-This would require relocating staff during 2011 for up to seven years whilst construction work took place, incorporating parts of the open spaces around the current building.
-No planning permission has yet been sought.

-In July 2011, Shell announced that a joint venture of Canary Wharf Group and Qatari Diar had bought a virtual freehold (an 999-year lease) on the Shell Centre for £300m, and would redevelop the site.
+In July 2011, Shell announced that a joint venture of Canary Wharf Group and Qatari Diar had bought a virtual freehold (a 999-year lease) on the Shell Centre for £300m, and would redevelop the site.
 The tower was to be left in place, but the rest of the site was replaced by a new scheme of offices, shops and restaurants.
 The new development is called Southbank Place.

+The 9-storey ranges of the Upstream Building have now been replaced by a cluster of new predominantly glazed towers around the original Shell tower.
+They are considerably taller than the earlier buildings, but are all lower than the Shell Tower.

+The staff amenities of the swimming pool and theatre in the basements have not been re-provided in the new development.

+The Charoux 'Motorcyclist' sculpture was reinstated on the Chicheley Street side of the development in May 2019 but (as at April 2024) Franta Belsky's 'Shell Fountain' has not yet been re-erected.